clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

       sudo rm latest.tar.gz

-Set up WordPress with Web-based GUI
+Set up WordPress with web-based GUI
 ===================================

 Recall that you created a database and user when you installed phpMyAdmin during